Katie, Minnesota

 Families should not have to struggle this much to find support.
 Mental health services for infants and toddlers should be accessible, timely, and rooted in evidence-based practices.

-We Are a Community of Believers
+We Need a Community of Believers

 I share our story because many families are facing similar struggles.
 Thousands of parents experience loss, trauma, and adversity with their babies and toddlers.
 Too often, the systems meant to support them have barriers that make it even harder.

-Nationally, about 25% percent of infants and toddlers have experienced at least one adverse childhood experience.
+Nationally, about 25% of infants and toddlers have experienced at least one adverse childhood experience.
 These are not numbers.
 They are babies.
 They are children like mine carrying burdens far too heavy for their young age.

 If we want children to thrive, we must ensure they have emotional support and stable relationships from the very beginning.
 That requires strengthening infant and early childhood mental health programs and the workforce that makes these programs possible.